Andri Rúnar Bjarnason

-Andri Rúnar Bjarnason (born 12 November 1990) is an Icelandic professional footballer who plays as a forward for ÍBV.
+Andri Rúnar Bjarnason (born 12 November 1990) is an Icelandic professional footballer who plays as a forward for Stjarnan.
+In 2017, he tied the Besta deild karla single season goal record with 19 goals.
+The following year, he debuted for the Iceland national team.

 Career

 Early career

 Andri started his career with his hometown club Ungmennafélag Bolungarvíkur in 2005.
 The next nine seasons, he played for BÍ/Bolungarvík, a joint team of Boltafélag Ísafjarðar and Ungmennafélag Bolungarvíkur.
-In 2015, he moved to Pepsi Deildin club Víkingur Reykjavík.
+In 2015, he moved to Pepsi deildin club Víkingur Reykjavík.
 Between these moves Andri also attended college in the US and played with North Carolina Wesleyan College's soccer team where he was named USA South Rookie of the Year honors and to the All-South Atlantic Region Second Team.

 Grindavík

 In 2016, Andri joined Inkasso League's Grindavík on loan from Víkingur Reykjavík and helped the club achieve promotion to Úrvalsdeild karla.
 After the season he transferred to the club and in 2017 he took the Úrvalsdeild by storm, scoring 18 goals in his first 20 matches.
 On September 30, Andri tied the single season goal record in the Úrvalsdeild when he scored on the 88 minute in Grindavík's final game of the season.